gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

   codebase
 * Unit Tests should help developers to be productive
 * Unit Tests should be fast
-* Unit Tests should be independent
+* Unit Tests should be isolated
 * Unit Tests should be deterministic
 * Unit Tests should focus on a single unit
 * Unit Tests should be enduring